oputae/predictions/README.md

 **"USDC transfer failed"**
 - Check USDC balance
-- Ensure approval is set (or check if smart approval is working)
+- Ensure approval transaction is confirmed (not just submitted)
 - Verify contract addresses match
 - Check if market is resolved and winnings are available
+- If approval shows "Pending...", wait for transaction confirmation

 **"Already claimed" error**
 - This is expected behavior - user has already claimed winnings